Donald Trump Praises Elon Musk’s Twitter Acquisition: Social Network Is ‘in Sane Hands Now’ - NewsBreak

 Donald Trump Praises Elon Musk’s Twitter Acquisition: Social Network Is ‘in Sane Hands Now’

 Trump was permanently banned from Twitter and other mainstream internet platforms in early 2021 for supporting the Jan.
 6 rioters who attacked the U.S. Capitol.
-On Friday, he applauded Musk’s $44 billion of takeover the company on Truth Social — the Twitter-style social media company that his company, Trump Media & Technology Group, launched this year after he was broadly deplatformed.
+On Friday, he applauded Musk’s $44 billion of takeover the company on Truth Social — the Twitter-copycat social media service that his company, Trump Media & Technology Group, launched this year after he was broadly deplatformed.
 Musk closed the Twitter deal Thursday (Oct.
-27) and among his first actions was to fire several top execs, including CEO Parag Agrawal .
+27) and among his first actions was to fire several top execs, including CEO Parag Agrawal.

 Trump said in a Truth Social post, “I am very happy that Twitter is now in sane hands, and will no longer be run by Radical Left Lunatics and Maniacs that truly hate our country.
 Twitter must now work hard to rid itself of all of the bots and fake accounts that have hurt it so badly.
 It will be much smaller, but better.
 I LOVE TRUTH!”